ar3696233/SARA-AGENTIC-AI/README.md

 ##  Visually Impaired Students

-- fully voice-controlled interface
+- 99% voice-controlled interface with some features navigated by keyboard
-- no mouse navigation required
+- a little mouse navigation required
 - text-to-speech for all content
 - high contrast display

-##  Dyslexic Students
+##  students with dyslexia

 - OpenDyslexic font mode
 - increased letter spacing